kalkspace/marktrix/README.md

 The current demo only implements password-based login.
 If you don't trust the Demo we'd suggest using a throwaway Matrix account for the time being.

-We plan to evenetually implement [OAuth 2.0 dynamic client registration](https://github.com/matrix-org/matrix-spec-proposals/pull/2966) so that you can use OAuth with whatever homeserver.
+We plan to eventually implement [OAuth 2.0 dynamic client registration](https://github.com/matrix-org/matrix-spec-proposals/pull/2966) so that you can use OAuth with whatever homeserver.
 Currently the MSC is pending and is waiting for implementation.

 ## License